emmett-framework/emmett/docs/templates.md

 current.T
 ```

-Moreover, the templating system adds the `url()`, `asis()` and `load_component()` methods, where the `url()` is the same weppy method you've encountered to create urls for routed functions.
+Moreover, the templating system adds the `url()`, `asis()` and `load_component()`
+methods, where the `url()` is the same weppy method you've encountered to create
+URLs for routed functions.

-The `asis()` method allows you to put something in the template without escaping it to html.
-It's useful, for example, when you need to write javascript objects from python, like an array:
+The `asis()` method allows you to put something in the template without escaping
+it to HTML.
+It's useful, for example, when you need to write JavaScript objects
+from python, like an array:

 ```html
 <script type="text/javascript">